 • Try downloading the game from another place.

-• It's a possibility that your computer may not be compatible with SSF.
+• If nothing works, and you've even tried multiple games but all lead to a black screen, then your computer is not compatible with SSF.
+Sorry.
 SSF requires the following processors:

 SSF requires the processor to have the SSE2 instruction set, so a Pentium 4, Pentium M, Opteron, Athlon 64, Sempron (64bit), Turion 64 or better are necessary to run it.